The Epidemiology of Substance Use and Related Problems

 Presents an overview of the epidemiology of substance use and substance use disorders within a public health framework.
-Initially we review how drugs are classified and regulated and then we examine trends in estimates of prevalence of use and use disorders.
-Covers the most common drugs of abuse, including alcohol, tobacco/nicotine, cannabis, opioids, and cocaine.
+Initially, we review how drugs are classified and regulated, and then we examine trends in estimates of prevalence of use and use disorders.
+Covers the most common drugs of abuse, including alcohol, tobacco/nicotine, marijuana, opioids, and cocaine.
 Included are lectures from those with expertise in specific drugs or areas of study within substance use epidemiology.

 - Learning Objectives:

-- Describe the leading substances of abuse in the US and their prevalence of use and health and social impacts
+- Describe the leading drugs of abuse in the US and their prevalence of use and health and social impacts;

-- Understand a variety of approaches to prevention of substance use, screening and treatment for substance use disorders, and diagnosis of substance use disorder
+- Understand a variety of approaches to prevention of substance use, screening and treatment for substance use disorders, and diagnosis of substance use disorder; and

 - Methods of Assessment:

 - 25% Data Interpretation Paper